The majority of the richest bodies in the world are transnationals, not government’s, poverty campaigners recently stated.

 Its portfolio also includes $20 billion of shares in Amazon and Starbucks, both of which were cited by the Prime Minister-designate in her pledge to crack down on tax avoidance.

 US authorities show that Los Angeles based Capital Group owns huge stakes in a variety of companies, including investment bank JP Morgan Chase, defence giant Lockheed Martin, tobacco company Philip Morris International, the pharmaceutical sector’s Merck & Co, and also Ryanair.

-It is very doubtful May would ever do anything other than be a facilitator in the corporate takeover of society after all it is the family business.
+It is very doubtful Theresa May would ever do anything other than be a facilitator in the corporate takeover of society, after all, it is the family business.

 This is where the real dangers lay in all our freedoms Globalisation with unrestricted corporate power.

 “The vast wealth and power of corporations is at the heart of so many of the world’s problems – like inequality and climate change.
 The drive for short-term profits today seems to trump basic human rights for millions of people on the planet.
 These figures show the problem is getting worse.

 The UK government has facilitated this rise in corporate power – through tax structures, trade deals and even aid programmes that help big business.